Updated 7/23/19 – The Country Cat is now closed.

 There are items on the menu that will appeal to just about anyone.
 The butter lettuce wedge salad with green goddess dressing is a throwback to a more simple time, and when done right, is creamy with bright herbal notes; easy to make, but difficult to make really well, it needs the correct balance of spice, acid, and salt to go along with the herbs which can actually be a bit bitter.
 This dressing deserves a comeback though, and props to them for thinking of it.
 The butter lettuce wedges were huge but still buttery and tender, and the dressing is the best I’ve had in ages though the balance could be a bit better.
 Though the egg is billed as “soft-boiled”, it is actually more hard-boiled ($8).

-Adam’s bacon wrapped trout is so traditionally mid-western and mid-century it could be on the cover of the Time Life Foods of America series circa 1966.
-Large, fresh, beautifully cleaned, perfectly cooked and moist, wrapped in generous strips of crispy bacon – a text book example of how to do this dish.
-In general, Country Cat seem to excel with fish.
+Adam’s bacon-wrapped trout is so traditionally mid-western and mid-century it could be on the cover of the Time Life Foods of America series circa 1966.
+Large, fresh, beautifully cleaned, perfectly cooked and moist, wrapped in generous strips of crispy bacon – a textbook example of how to do this dish.
+In general, Country Cat seems to excel with fish.
 Another night I had pan-roasted Arctic char with also was perfectly cooked.
 It was a more modern presentation, glazed in mint crème fraiche, with the ubiquitous fava bean, orange & fennel salad.
 A solid dish ($20).

 Another decent dish is the Cattail Creek Farm lamb.
 It isn’t a huge portion, but is big enough, especially if you have a salad too.
 It is served with snap peas tossed in hazelnut butter, roasted mushrooms, and little gnocchi-like goat cheese and potato dumplings.
 The lamb has a nice mellow, slightly gamy flavor, and arrives cooked to order.
 The potato dumplings are light and tasty, soaking up the sauce from the lamb.
 Overall, a fairly good attempt ($22).